csufeardir/reddit_scroller/README.md

 With the new version, the corrections stated below are made:
 - Now each scroll guarantees you a number of images between 15-25
-- Gifs are also supported
+- Gifs are now also supported
-- If subreddit consists less than 1 image per page for the first 15 pages, scrolling will stop.
+- If subreddit consists less than 2 images per page on average, scrolling will stop.
 - If you exceed 500 pages, scrolling will stop.

 ## Upcoming Features